Barrie HBOT: Clinics, Cost and Coverage (2026) Skip to main content

 Private-pay option

 Some facilities offer private-pay HBOT, typically for conditions outside the recognised indications list or for patients preferring faster scheduling.
-Typical per-session rate at Barrie private clinics.
+Self-pay rate at the Barrie clinics applies to off-label indications outside the recognised list.
 Confirm with each clinic directly.

-Note: A 40-session course for a condition not covered by the provincial plan typically totals $7,000 to $13,000.
+Note: A 40-session private course typically totals $7,000 to $13,000.
 Summer-cottage and seasonal residents sometimes time treatment courses around Simcoe County visits.

 For Patients